-The biggest difference between a REIT and a mutual fund is that not all REITs are publically traded, making some much riskier than others.
+The biggest difference between a REIT and a mutual fund is that not all REITs are publicly traded, making some much riskier than others.
 You cannot sell your interest in a private REIT as easily because it is hard to value.
-As a new real estate investor, it’s often in your best interest to choose publically traded REITs, which online brokerage firms sell.
+As a new real estate investor, it’s often in your best interest to choose publicly traded REITs, which online brokerage firms sell.

 2. Real Estate Crowdfunding Platforms